syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 ![.NET MAUI Autocomplete filtering based on contains text](Images/Searching_Filtering/SearchModeContains.gif)

+### Prefix Charatcters constraint

+Instead of displaying suggestion list on every character entry, matches can be filtered and displayed after a few character entries.
+This can be done by `MinimumPrefixCharacters` property and its default value is 1.

+{% tabs %}
+{% highlight xaml %}

+<editors:SfAutocomplete x:Name="autocomplete"
+                        WidthRequest="250"
+                        TextSearchMode="StartsWith"
+                        ItemsSource="{Binding SocialMedias}"
+                        MinimumPrefixCharacters="3"
+                        DisplayMemberPath="Name"
+                        TextMemberPath="Name" />

+{% endhighlight %}

+{% highlight C# %}

+autocomplete.MinimumPrefixCharacters = 3;

+{% endhighlight %}
+{% endtabs %}

 ### Custom filtering

 The `Autocomplete` control supports applying your custom filter logic to suggest items based on your filter criteria by using the `FilterBehavior` and `SearchBehavior` properties.
 The default value of `FilterBehavior` and `SearchBehavior` is `null`.